Tooth anatomy

 tooth anatomy

-This drawing of a healthy tooth cut in half lengthways shows the layers of the tooth and its internal structure, as well as how the tooth relates to the gum and surrounding jaw bone.
+This diagram of a healthy tooth cut in half lengthways shows the layers of the tooth and its internal structure, as well as how the tooth relates to the gum and surrounding jaw bone.

 The crown is the part of the tooth that is visible above the gum (gingiva).